 The value of this discovery lies in giving YBCO manufacturers a means of maximizing trans-GB current transport properties while simultaneously facilitating a Tc increase.

 Synthesis was by the solid state reaction method.
-Stoichiometric amounts of the below precursors were mixed and pressed at 70,000 psi and sintered for one hour at 775C; then for another 11 hours at 890C.
+Stoichiometric amounts of the below precursors were mixed and pressed at 70,000 psi, then calcined for one hour at 775C, then sintered for another 11 hours at 890C.
 Lastly, the pellet was annealed for 10 hours at 500C in flowing O2.